A Look at The Milwaukee Bucks at the Start of the 2012-2013 NBA Season

 Status of Bucks at the Start of Week One of 2012-2013 Season

 The 2012 version of the Milwaukee Bucks is quite different from the 2011 season team which opened for Coach Scott Skiles in December of 2011.
 Gone are center Andrew Bogut; forwards John Leur, John Brockman, and Carlos Delfino; and guards Shaun Livingston and Stephen Jackson.
-Replacing these players are centers Samuel Dalembert and Joel Przybilla; forwards John Henson and Ekpe Udoh; and guards Doron Lamb, Monta Ellis, and Marquis Daniels.
+Replacing these players are the centers Samuel Dalembert and Joel Przybilla; forwards John Henson and Ekpe Udoh; and guards Doron Lamb, Monta Ellis, and Marquis Daniels.

 At the beginning of the 2011 season, the Bucks had no real shooting guard, no center backups, and a lack of chemistry among new players Beno Udrih, Mike Dunleavy, Stephen Jackson, and Shaun Livingston.
 Larry Sanders, Tobias Harris, and John Leur were very inexperienced, and some players, most notably Stephen Jackson, did not buy into Coach Skiles' team defense scheme.
 Moreover, there was a fragile Andrew Bogut who missed many games with personal problems and occasional migraine headaches.

 At the beginning of the 2012 season. the Bucks have a very good shooting guard in Monta Ellis who was obtained from the Golden State Warriors in a trade for center Andrew Bogut.
-They also have backup help at center with the additions of Samuel Dalembert and Joel Przybilla.
-There is now better strength at power forward with the development of Larry Sanders, the addition of Ekpe Udoh who came with Ellis from Golden State, and number one college draft choice John Henson.
+They also have backup help at the center position with the additions of Samuel Dalembert and Joel Przybilla.
+There is also better strength at power forward with the development of Larry Sanders, the addition of Ekpe Udoh who came with Ellis from Golden State, and the number one college draft choice John Henson.
 The team appears now to have better chemistry, and its younger players like Tobias Harris are starting to develop and get into the playing rotation.